altemirjosecoelho/wuzapi/README.md

 - name [string] : User name
 - token [string] : Security token for authorizing/authenticating this user
 - webhook [string] : URL to send events via POST
-- events [string] : comma separated list of events to receive, valid events are: "Message", "ReadReceipt", "Presence", "HistorySync", "ChatPresence", "All"
+- events [string] : comma separated list of events to receive, valid events are: "Message", "ReadReceipt", "Presence", "HistorySync", "ChatPresence", "Connection", "All"
 - expiration [int] : Some expiration timestamp, it is not enforced not used by the daemon

 ## API reference

 API calls should be made with content type json, and parameters sent into the request body, always passing the Token header for authenticating the request.